 An ambush predator, the spectacled caiman typically waits for its victim to come within range of its powerful jaws before making an explosive lunge, capturing its victim in its jaws and dragging the unfortunate animal under the water with its heavy body.
 The species has also been observed trapping fish between its body and the shore.

 Most feeding takes place during the wet season when prey is abundant.
 In particularly dry conditions when food is scarce, the spectacled caiman may resort to cannibalizing smaller individuals.

 Full grown spectacled caimans have few natural predators.
 However, their eggs are eaten by several animals, including tegu lizards, coatis and foxes.
 Juvenile caimans are preyed upon by other crocodilians, wading birds, large fish and snakes.

 Is The Spectacled Caiman Endangered?

-The spectacled caiman is rated ‘Least Concern’ by the IUCN.
+The spectacled caiman is not currently endangered; it is relatively common and rated ‘Least Concern’ by the IUCN.

 The species is among the most widely-distributed crocodilians.
-Its global population is several million strong.
+Its population consists of around 1,000,000 individuals.
 However, local populations may find themselves threatened, and populations in countries such as Peru and El Salvador are declining.
 The subspecies C. c. apaporiensis is particularly vulnerable due to its highly restricted range.

 The main threat to local spectacled caiman populations is illegal hunting.
 The animal is mainly hunted for its skin but in some areas its meat and eggs are also harvested.